pagopa-archive/io-handbook/development-workflow.md

 1. Include explanation comments in the PR: this can help the reviewers in making the review faster.
 At the same time try to be succinct, not verbose, comments should have a high informational density.
 1. Ask for feedback early by creating [draft pull requests](https://github.blog/2019-02-14-introducing-draft-pull-requests/).
 This can shorten dramatically approval and review time.

+### Instabug

+1. When a user opens a new bug via Instabug, a _Bug_ story gets automatically created on Pivotal in the _Icebox_.
+1. If you feel the bug is critical, move the story to the _Backlog_ and (possibly) assign it to yourself.
+1. When a fix gets released, go to Instabug and reply to the user that opened the bug telling him a fix is coming soon, mention the iOS/Android release version that is expected to fix the issue.
+1. When the story gets accepted, mark the Instabug issue as closed.